Work with interactive mapping tools from across the Census Bureau.

 Listen to audio files on fun facts, historical figures, and celebrations of the month.

 Find media toolkits, advisories, and all the latest Census news.

 See what's coming up in releases and reports.

 The U.S. Census Bureau conducts the Boundary and Annexation Survey (BAS) annually to collect information about selected legally defined geographic areas.
 The BAS is used to update information about the legal boundaries and names of all governmental units in the United States.
 The Census Bureau uses the boundary information collected in the BAS to tabulate data for the decennial and economic censuses, and annual estimates and surveys such as the Population Estimates Program and the American Community Survey.

 Click on a title below to expand the section and read more information or select one of the quick links below.

-Informational and tutorial videos on a variety of BAS related topics are now available on our BAS Videos page.
+Informational and tutorial videos on a variety of BAS related topics are now available on our BAS Videos and Webinar page.